kaedroho/django-modelsearch/docs/backends.md

 ## `ATOMIC_REBUILD`

-By default (when using the Elasticsearch backend), the index and rebuilds it from scratch every time the `rebuild_modelsearch_index` comamnd is run.
-This causes the search engine to not return results until the rebuild is complete and is also risky as you can't roll back if an error occurs.
+By default (when using the Elasticsearch backend), Django Modelsearch creates a new index when the `rebuild_modelsearch_index` is run, reindexes the content into the new index then, using an alias, activates the new index.
+Then deletes the old index.

-Setting the `ATOMIC_REBUILD` setting to `True` makes Django Modelsearch rebuild into a separate index while keeping the old index active until the new one is fully built.
-When the rebuild is finished, the indexes are swapped atomically and the old index is deleted.
+If creating new indexes is not an option for you, you can disable this behaviour bu setting `ATOMIC_REBUILD` to `False`.
+This will make Django Modelsearch delete the index then build a new one.
+Note that this will cause the search engine to not return results until the rebuild is complete.

 ## `BACKEND`